-Current Panama TR4 situation
+Latest Panama TR4 news

 Palaszczuk Government backs banana industry

-Minister for Agricultural Industry Development and Fisheries Mark Furner said a recent independent review of the Panama TR4 Program confirmed the importance of tackling the disease in partnership with industry.
+The Panama TR4 Program will continue until 2022–23 under a cost-sharing agreement between Biosecurity Queensland and the industry through the ABGC.
+Minister for Agricultural Industry Development and Fisheries, Mark Furner, said a recent independent review of the Panama TR4 Program confirmed the importance of tackling the disease in partnership with industry.

-“The review stated that the program should continue but must be based on shared responsibility between government and industry,” Mr Furner said.
+“The review stated that the program should continue but must be based on shared responsibility between government and industry,” Mr. Furner said.

-“Biosecurity Queensland is establishing a working group with the Australian Banana Growers’ Council to progress the development of a first-of-its-kind partnership agreement to fund, deliver, design and govern the Panama TR4 Program in Queensland.
+Biosecurity Queensland is establishing a working group with the ABGC to progress the development of a first-of-its-kind partnership agreement to fund, deliver, design and govern the Panama TR4 Program in Queensland.

 Options for farming on Panama TR4 affected land

 Alternative farming options are available for banana growers on Panama TR4 affected land.